Find out more about specific considerations you need to make when working with more vulnerable patients.

 - Ensure those at home with dementia whose care arrangements may be altered or who have to self-isolate are given understandable information which addresses their concerns and provides comfort.
 This is likely to take extra time.
 Consider using simple reminder notes or pictures for those with more severe dementia.

-- Encourage them to seek support from friends and/or family members using regular phone calls and technologies if possible (such as WhatsApp and Skype).
+- Encourage them to seek support from friends and/or family members, including by using regular phone calls and technologies if appropriate (such as WhatsApp and Skype).

 - Encourage them to undertake activities that will enrich them and their environment, such as learning something new.
 Encourage those with mild dementia to consider self-help activities such as relaxation and exercise.